chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 Within the project directory, *wsgi.py* has the configuration information for the WSGI-compatible web servers that will serve the Django project.

+## Introducing the Chef Community Supermarket

+The hosted [Chef Supermarket](http://supermarket.chef.io) is the location to find community shared cookbooks.
+Some of these cookbooks are maintained by my team, the Community Engineering team, others are maintained by individuals in the community.

+In our example cookbook, we will be using the [application_python](https://supermarket.chef.io/cookbooks/application_python) cookbook to manage our Django app.
+We could custom create a cookbook, but for the purpose of this how-to this cookbook is sufficient.

+The Supermarket interface gives us quite a bit of information about this cookbook.
+It shows the README which has information about quickly getting started, requirements, and dependencies.
+We can go directly to the source code, or [download the cookbook](https://supermarket.chef.io/cookbooks/application_python/download) direct from the Supermarket.

+A key requirement to note is that **Chef 12** or later are required.
+Make sure that if you modify the instructions in this how-to that at minimum you use Chef 12.

 ## Introducing the Django App Server layer

 The Django App Server layer is an AWS OpsWorks layer that will provide a blueprint for instances that function as Django application servers.
 It is based on python, pip, and virtualenv.

 ### Using the Django App Server layer

-*Note*: Make sure that you do not use the app name of *test* or *django* as these names will cause conflicts with Python or Django.
+**Note**: Make sure that you do not use the app name of *test* or *django* as these names will cause conflicts with Python or Django.

-*Note*: When you choose a location for your Django source, don't drop it in your web server's document root.
+**Note**: When you choose a location for your Django source, don't drop it in your web server's document root.
 Django is separate from your web server and you don't want to expose the underlying code.

 ## Walkthrough